 “You Are Here”

 Great idea for a themed restaurant with strong name recognition.
-Unfortunately, mall map makers balked at putting the business name on their maps.
+Unfortunately, mall map makers balked at putting the business name on their maps due to ensuing confusion.

 Icarus Brand Sunscreen”